microsoft-search/pnp-modern-search/docs/search-parts/templating.md

 ### Styling

 You can write your own CSS styles inside templates.
-However, all CSS rules (including `@media` rules) will be prefixed automatically by an unique ID according to the follwoing pattern (**pnp-modern-search-template_\<Web Part instance ID\>**) to make sure styles are isolated fronm other Web Parts on the page.
+However, all CSS rules (including `@media` rules) will be prefixed automatically by an unique ID according to the follwoing pattern (**pnp-modern-search-template_\<Web Part instance ID\>**) to make sure styles are isolated from other Web Parts on the page.

 #### Sanitized HTML